Brother, I’d extremely hard times but it’s all good now. Life — and the sea — has been generous.

 Nativity has seen it all.

-I also learnt that Indians and Filipinos make the best team on the ship.
+I also learned that Indians and Filipinos make the best team on the ship.
 I never knew anything about the life of a seafarer—fondly called a shippie—but now, I have ten reasons to be grateful to them:

 - Seafarers run the global economy